Veincentre logo

 Fundamentally, leg ulcers are caused by increased blood pressure caused by problems with the circulation of blood in the leg veins.
 The skin of the leg can gradually get damaged and can be made fragile by the constant high pressure (venous hypertension).

-Venous hypertension is usually due to valve failure, i.e. venous incompetence, which is the normal cause of varicose veins.
-In our experience most patients with leg ulcers will also have varicose veins (or have a history of them).
-Venous hypertension can lead to complications such as eczema, skin discolouration and eventually ulceration.
+This is usually due to valve failure, which is the normal cause of varicose veins.
+In our experience most patients with venous leg ulcers will also have varicose veins (or have a history of them).

 Leg Ulcers Diagnosis